Instantaneous Frequency in Power Systems using the Teager-Kaiser Energy Operator: Case Studies

 \section{Case Studies}

-In this section, the performance and practical applicability of the proposed frequency estimation, $\omega_{\text{TV}}$, and the approximation, $\omega_{\text{TI}}$, are evaluated.
-To this aim, two case studies are presented: (i) based on a simulated test; and (ii) based on actual measurement data. $\teoC$ is computed with the discrete expressions \eqref{eq:TKEO-discrete} and \eqref{complex=real+imaginary}, and all the frequency estimations were passed through a discrete Butterworth filter.
+This section evaluates the performance and practical applicability of the proposed frequency estimation, $\omega_{\text{TV}}$, and the approximation, $\omega_{\text{TI}}$.
+Two case studies are presented: (i) based on a simulated test; and (ii) based on actual measurement data. $\teoC$ is computed with the discrete expressions \eqref{eq:TKEO-discrete} and \eqref{complex=real+imaginary}, and all the frequency estimations were passed through a discrete Butterworth filter with cutoff frequency 195 Hz.

+The reference frequency used in the comparisons is the geometric angular-frequency estimate $\omega_v$, computed from the voltage trajectory in the $(v_\alpha,v_\beta)$ plane.
+This benchmark is selected because it is consistent with the complex-frequency and geometric interpretations adopted in this work.
+Moreover the consistency of the geometric frequency with conventional estimators, e.g., PLLs and synchrophasors has been established in previous works, e.g., \cite{10747232, 9809967, Veloso:2026}.
+In the field-measurement case, $\omega_v$ should be interpreted as a computed reference estimator rather than as an exact ground-truth frequency.

+For a discrete sinusoidal component with digital angular frequency $\Omega=\omega/f_s$, the discrete TKEO response scales with $\sin(\Omega)$ rather than $\Omega$.
+Hence, $\sin(\Omega)=\Omega-\Omega^3/6+O(\Omega^5)$, and the sampling-related error decreases as the sampling rate increases.
+This effect is only associated with the sampled implementation and does not modify the continuous-time identity derived in Section \ref{sec:ESA}.